Varicose and Spider Vein Treatments | USA Vein Clinics

 What Can You Expect After Vein Treatment?

 Your doctor will give you specific after-care instructions but, in general, you should avoid showering for the first 24 hours after treatment.
 You’ll also want to avoid bathing or swimming for several days post-treatment and avoid strenuous exercise until your doctor tells you can resume it.
-Your doctor may also prescribe compression stockings to wear for a few weeks after vein treatment to help reduce swelling and discomfort, and reduce the risk of developing a blood clot.
+Your doctor may also prescribe compression stockings to wear for several days to several weeks after vein treatment to help reduce swelling and discomfort.
+This can also help reduce the risk of developing a post-procedure blood clot.